MuhRiswan/learning-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## API
-The consumeable endpoints for this project that have been deployed to heroku:
+The consumable endpoints for this project that have been deployed to heroku:
 * https://webinar-server-app.herokuapp.com/webinar
 * https://webinar-server-app.herokuapp.com/podcast